sloria/webargs-starlette/README.rst

 More
 ----

-For more information how to use webargs, see the `webargs documentation <https://webargs.readthedocs.io/>`_.
+For more information on how to use webargs, see the `webargs documentation <https://webargs.readthedocs.io/>`_.

 License
 =======